pritesh-shrivastava/sf_crime_spark_kafka/Readme.md

 ```
 spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.3.4 --master local[*] --conf spark.ui.port=3000 data_stream.py
 ```
+## Solution for Step 3

-## Effect of SparkSession property parameters on throughput and latency of data
+## Part 1 - Effect of SparkSession property parameters on throughput and latency of data

 The parameter `processedRowsPerSecond` directly affects the throughput.
 Increasing or decreasing this value will proportionately affect the throughput.

-## Most efficient SparkSession property key-value pairs
+## Part 2 - Most efficient SparkSession property key-value pairs

 In order to optimize the parameter `processedRowsPerSecond`, the following key value pairs were found optimal :
-* `spark.default.parallelism` : 500
+* `spark.default.parallelism` : 100
 * `spark.streaming.kafka.maxRatePerPartition` : 100
 * `spark.sql.shuffle.partitions` : 100